 I remember the day the allergist confirmed my son had a food allergy.

 That’s right.
-Just diagnosed food allergy, EpiPens, and now a fender bender.
-I was literally walking in circles trying to understand my next step.
+Just diagnosed with a food allergy, EpiPens, and now a fender bender.
+I was literally walking in circles, trying to understand my next step.

 And the good news?

 I found the next step.
 And the next one after that, and I want to share these steps with you to help you feel less confused and less overwhelmed.

 It may never become easy, but having a child with a food allergy will definitely become more manageable over time.
 You will learn how to throw fun parties for your child, such as the Halloween and Valentine Parties we have listed.

 This guide will help you find your next step, and the one after that, upon learning your child has a food allergy.

 RELATED: Looking for activities to use with toddlers and preschoolers?
 I have many ideas here!

 True, having a child with a food allergy will change your life.